 stalactite waterfall in Lipa cave

-A very brief history of the Lipa Cave in Montenegro
+A Brief History of Lipa Cave in Montenegro

 Interesting to know: